 Jenna LeJeune, Ph.D.

 Dr. LeJeune is a Licensed Psychologist in Oregon (#1600).
 She has a Ph.D. in Clinical Psychology and describes her approach to the psychotherapy in the following manner: “I use very pragmatic and client-directed approach.
 I do not subscribe to an ‘illness/disease’ based model of psychotherapy that I find to be stigmatizing and limiting.
 I work from a collaborative and respectful place to help clients explore what is and isn’t working in their lives and utilize empirically supported treatments, including Acceptance and Commitment Therapy, whenever possible.
 Most importantly, I strive to always treat clients with dignity, respect, and compassion as I work to help them create for themselves the kind of meaningful life they desire.”
-To learn more about Dr. LeJeune, you can visit her personal webpage.
+To learn more about Dr. LeJeune, you can visit her profile page.

 Phone: Dr. LeJeune can be reached at 503-281-4852, ext.
 215